cosmos/cosmos-sdk/CONTRIBUTING.md

       - For core developers working within the `cosmos-sdk` repo, follow branch name conventions to ensure a clear ownership of branches `{moniker}/{issue#}-branch-name`.
-   2. If you have something to show, stat with a `Draft` PR.
-It's good to have an early validation and we highly encourage to do it.
-Draft PR also indicates to the community that the work is in progress.
+   2. If you have something to show, start with a `Draft` PR.
+It's good to have early validation of your work and we highly recommend this practice.
+A Draft PR also indicates to the community that the work is in progress.
-      Moreover we want to avoid big PRs.
+      Draft PRs also helps to putting a PRs and a functionality to the right direction.
    3. Follow the [CONTRIBUTING GUIDELINES](CONTRIBUTING-GUIDELINES.md).
-   3. When the code is complete it can be marked `Ready for Review`.
+   3. When the code is complete, change your PR from `Draft` to `Ready for Review`.
-   4. Go through the checkboxes present in the PR template description (automatically filled when creating a new PR).
+   4. Go through the actions for each checkbox present in the PR template description.
+The PR actions are automatically provided for each new PR.
-   5. Be sure to include a relevant change log entry in the `Unreleased` section of `CHANGELOG.md` (see file for log format).
+   5. Be sure to include a relevant changelog entry in the `Unreleased` section of `CHANGELOG.md` (see file for log format).
-   6. Codeowners will be marked automatically as the reviewers.
+   6. Codeowners are marked automatically as the reviewers.

-Note that for very small or blatantly obvious problems (such as typos) it is not required to an open issue to submit a PR, but be aware that for more complex problems/features, if a PR is opened before an adequate design discussion has taken place in a GitHub issue, that PR runs a high likelihood of being rejected.
+**Note** For very small or blatantly obvious problems such as typos, you are not required to an open issue to submit a PR, but be aware that for more complex problems/features, if a PR is opened before an adequate design discussion has taken place in a GitHub issue, that PR runs a high likelihood of being rejected.